1. Georges St. Pierre (22-2)

 2. Carlos Condit (28-5)

 Nearly five years after becoming the final WEC welterweight champ, Condit has captured UFC gold.
 The “Natural Born Killer” used a perfectly executed game plan on Feb.
 4 to steer clear of Nick Diaz and rack up points for a unanimous decision win.
-What’s next for the new UFC interim welterweight titleholder is unclear, but Dana White says a fight against Georges St. Pierre is in the cards regardless of whether Condit meets Martin Kampmann in the meantime.
+Now, Condit is playing the waiting game as champion Georges St. Pierre continues to heal up from his knee injury.